cis-ash/MM-Bundle-Launcher/README.md

 1. Download the [latest stable release of Godot Engine](https://godotengine.org/download)(33.8MB).
 Get the standard version, NOT Mono.
 2. Download the source files for this project(1.5MB) and if you feel like it - the example(80.3MB).
-4. Run Godot, on the right hand side click `Scan` and select the `Launcher Source` folder from the project source files that you downloaded.
+4. Run Godot, on the right hand side click `Scan` and select the `src` folder you downloaded.
 If everything went right you should see a new project appear.
 5. Open the `Launcher` project.
 It should load into `Launcher.tscn` by default.
 This is how it should look if everything went right (except your interface will be dark gray/blue).![](https://cdn.discordapp.com/attachments/814658514328354867/837881527731879956/unknown.png)
 6. Look at the top-left side of the screen.
 Under `Editor > Manage Export Templates`and download the export templates for the current version (this might take a while)